Knoblauchpilze/template-go/README.md

 The secrets needed by default by this project are described in [a previous section](#secrets-in-the-ci).
 If you fork/copy this repository you will have to create them and fill them with your own data.

 Note that the CI by default does not try to upload the code coverage when `dependabot` creates a commit.
+Similarly, the docker images are not pushed to/pulled from Dockerhub when `dependabot` is the actor.

 This is because of issue [#3253](https://github.com/dependabot/dependabot-core/issues/3253): you could change this behavior and rather also create the secrets in the `Dependabot` section of the project's settings.

 ## Use the configure_database script